filecoin-project/filecoin-docs/docs/mine/lotus/connectivity.md

 lotus-miner net connect <address1> <address2>...
 ```

-An list of bootstrap peers is [available here](https://github.com/filecoin-project/lotus/blob/master/build/bootstrap/bootstrappers.pi) (make sure you are on the branch corresponding to your desired network).
+An list of bootstrap peers is available for [mainnet](https://github.com/filecoin-project/lotus/blob/master/build/bootstrap/mainnet.pi) Bootstrap peers are unique per network, so be sure to use the list corresponding to your desired network.
+Other bootstrap lists are located [here](https://github.com/filecoin-project/lotus/blob/master/build/bootstrap/).

 ## Port forwarding